MattDWillson/Yen-Forecast-Machine-Learning-Algorithm/README.md

 1) Past values at a specified lag.
 2) The number of significant lags.

-## Moving Average Model
+## Moving Average Models
 <img width="1093" alt="Screen Shot 2022-07-04 at 1 46 12 PM" src="https://user-images.githubusercontent.com/83780964/177200267-dccf7bab-b9d4-463e-bce5-c1e6ced6a044.png">
 - Past errors (plus current errors) are used to predict future values.

+## ARMA Models
-- ARMA combines features of AR and MA models
+- combines features of AR and MA models
 - Past values and errors are used to predict future values

 ## ARIMA Model